Vaideesh-kulkarni/Vaideesh_BlueStampPortfolio/index.md

 Challenges:

-Some challenges that I faced was getting the motors running that was the biggest problem.
-I tried 4 different L298N motor driver board because the first one arrived as defective and it was missing all the screw terminals as well as was pre soldered which made it very very hard to even connect the battery and the motor wires reliably and safe.

-The biggest problem that tooks a 2 weeks or so was supplying power to the motor.
-The board would not power on through the 12v input while using the L298N board I tried using the 6v, 7.5v, and then the 9v batteyr packs and nothing was working.
-I had to systematically test each part which included the battery holder the batteries, the motors, the pi, and then the wiring to see where the exact problem was.

-Another issue was unreliable connections which was the hardest part because I thought that everything looked correct but in the end I relaized that some wires werent making correct connections to the rasberry pi board or to the breadboard.
-I was also missing some connections as I was progressing way to fast.

-After all these problems there was one simple fix that I could've done a while back which wouldve saved a bunch of time and that was by changing the motor driver to the I9110 motordriver.
-The L9110 uses a single power input instead of multiplee seerate inputs and logic which makes everything much more simpler.
+Challenges that I faced was finding diagrams that would help me make the elctrical connections in the project as well as making the connections myself.
+There were many connections I had to make almost 40 and wires were getting tangled, the resisotrs were getting unplugged and so much unorganization.
+I had to reseat and redo cables multiple times but in the end I got organiized cables.
+There was also the problem in that some of the cables were dead so I had to use the multimeter to help me in that regard.

 What's next: